saue0/google-cast-public-address/README.md

   https://aghassi.github.io/ssl-using-express-4/

 If your certificate has a passphrase, you can supply it in the configuration (see below).
-Obviously, this is less than secure, as now you have the certificate passphrase sitting in an unencrypted.
+Obviously, this is less than secure, as now you have the certificate passphrase sitting in an unencrypted file.
 As well, you will need to use the cURL --insecure option in order to accept the self-signed certificate when testing.
 If you are accessing the service from home automation equipment, etc. see if there is an option to accept self-signed certificates.

 Of course, it is better to use a certificate signed by a certificate authority trusted by browsers and operating systems!